battibatch/battibatch/docs/books/FundamentalsOfDataEngineering/FundamentalsOfDataEngineering.md

 - DE Business Responsibilities
     - Know hoe to communicate w/ nontechnical & tech peeps
     - Understand how to scope and gather Business and product requirements
-    - Understand the cultueral foundation of Agile/DevOps/DataOps
+    - Understand the cultural foundation of Agile/DevOps/DataOps
     - Control costs
     - Learn COntinuously